Sustainable Series Acoustical Products: Earning LEED credits and Greening Buildings

-For years Acoustical Solutions, Inc. has offered products that help businesses earn Leadership in Energy and Environmental Design (LEED) credits.
+For years Acoustical Solutions, LLC. has offered products that help businesses earn Leadership in Energy and Environmental Design (LEED) credits.
 However, this year, we set out to offer a cohesive line that takes advantage of all recyclable and sustainable materials available, earning more credits and easing the decision of builders to choose green products.

 We have always been conscious of the need to offer ‘green’ or environmentally friendly products, and LEED has made them more appealing to our client base.
 We think that the Sustainable Series we released this year will draw even more businesses and builders to LEED certification because they earn so many credits and are affordable”.